Veronica Samuels

 Get transported back in time to the days of the gold rush of the 19th-century Wild West with a trip to the ghost town of Castle Dome City at the Castle Dome Mine Museum, one of the top things to do in Yuma AZ.

-Located about an hour’s drive northeast of downtown Yuma, Castle Dome is more than just a museum, it’s a ghost town, and back in its prime, it was a larger town than Yuma.
+Located about an hour’s drive northeast of downtown Yuma, Castle Dome is more than just a museum; it’s a ghost town, and back in its prime, it was a larger town than Yuma.

-you will find more than fifty buildings atop over 300 abandoned mines, recreated to showcase the lives of the inhabitants that occupied the mining district of Castle Dome in the 1860s and 1870s.
+You will find more than fifty buildings atop over 300 abandoned mines, recreated to showcase the lives of the inhabitants that occupied the mining district of Castle Dome in the 1860s and 1870s.

 things to do in Yuma az today